Capabilities live on the read response

 Devices graduate from sandbox-only simulations to general availability.
 Sandbox devices are visible only in the sandbox environment.
 Generally-available devices are visible to everyone in live.
 Tiers in between gate visibility while an integration is firming up; promotion to general requires no per-customer changes.How agents use this

 A read-then-build-then-write loop is what makes agentic device control mechanical.
 The agent does not need to know which OEM is on the other end; the device tells it what is acceptable and the agent picks a valid request shape.
-This is the “build once, control any device” property in code.Frequently asked questions
+This is the “build once, control any device” property in code./ev-charger/{id} or /hvac/{id} and the loop is unchanged: read commands, pick a command the device declares, build parameters inside the declared bounds, post.
+The device tells the agent what is acceptable, the agent builds and posts.
+Build once, control any device.

 How do I check if a battery supports auto.balanced?